The color force acting on a quark in the pion and nucleon: Summary

 Our analysis shows a direct connection between these microscopic nonperturbative fields and the experimentally accessible twist-3 observables.
 The color Lorentz force operator $\bar{q}gG^{+i}\gamma^+q$—whose expectation value defines the twist-3 matrix element $d_2$—is shown to acquire contributions from the molecular component of the instanton liquid.
 The induced form factors encode the nonlocal structure of this coupling and provide a unified description of the quark–gluon interaction over a broad range of momentum transfers.
 In particular, the molecular contributions dominate at low $Q^2$, leading to enhanced color forces consistent with phenomenological extractions from polarized structure functions.
-These findings confirm that the twist-3 sector is direct manifestation of the underlying topological fields in the QCD vacuum.
+These findings confirm that the twist-3 sector is a direct manifestation of the underlying topological fields in the QCD vacuum.
 Remarkably, the emergent color Lorentz force form factors are shown to be intimately related to the hadronic gravitational and transversity form factors, offering additional insights to the nature of the mass and force distributions in hadrons.
+However, one has to keep in mind that the relations shown in \eqref{eq:CFOp2} and \eqref{eq:CFOp3} are built on the local approximation of the original relation in \eqref{eq:force_op_0}, which involves a more complicated nonlocal two-current structure (see Appendix~\ref{App:force}).

 From a phenomenological perspective, the implications of our results are as follows.
-For a constituent quark, the transverse color Lorentz force reaches $F_y\sim1.5\,\mathrm{GeV/fm}$, reproducing the scale of the force inferred from lattice evaluations of $d_2$ and phenomenological analyses of $g_2(x,Q^2)$.
-In contrast, the pion, as a spinless bound state, exhibits a vanishing $d_\pi^2$, consistent with the absence of a net transverse Lorentz force.
+For a constituent quark, the transverse color Lorentz force reaches $F_y\sim1.5\,\mathrm{GeV/fm}$, reproducing the scale of the force inferred from lattice evaluations of $d_2$ and phenomenological analysis of $g_2(x,Q^2)$.
+In contrast, the pion, as a spinless bound state, exhibits a vanishing $d^\pi_2$, consistent with the absence of a net transverse Lorentz force.
 This clear dichotomy between spin-1/2 and spin-0 systems demonstrates that the twist-3 color force is intrinsically spin-dependent and directly tied to the internal color-magnetic structure of the hadron.
 Moreover, the ability of the instanton–molecule framework to simultaneously describe both systems underscores its universality as a source of nonperturbative QCD dynamics.